Foster Youth Museum Presents: Hope Through the Eyes of HYPE

 Uplifting stories, images, and lived experiences of San Francisco youth

-San Francisco has more than 115,000 youth living in our city.
-We have public schools, private schools, million-dollar apartments and homeless shelters that our young people call home.
-Foster Youth Museum and the HYPE Center (Helping Young People Elevate) present a new exhibition starting July 9, 2026, revealing the often hidden lives of San Francisco youth in this two month exhibition held at Community Works Restorative Hub at 986 Mission Street, San Francisco.
+Foster Youth Museum and Freedom Forward’s HYPE Center (Helping Young People Elevate) present a new exhibition, revealing the often hidden lives of San Francisco youth at Community Works Restorative Hub at 986 Mission Street, San Francisco, starting July 9, 2026 and running through September 9, 2026.

-Open Monday through Thursday, 10 a.m. to 3 p.m. and longer for special programming and by appointment, this exhibition will tell the stories of system-involved youth: their smarts, talents and struggles.
-This exhibition will include items from the Foster Youth Museum collection and also include HYPE youth contributions of photographs, original art, narratives and artifacts.
-Learn directly about the lives of young people who often go unnoticed in San Francisco and beyond: young people with lived experience in foster care, incarceration, homelessness, trafficking and CSEC (commercial sexual exploitation of children).
+Open Monday through Thursday, 10 a.m. to 3 p.m.—with extended hours for special programming and by appointment—this exhibition will tell the stories of system-involved youth: their smarts, talents and struggles.
+This exhibition will include items from the Foster Youth Museum collection and also include photographs, original art, narratives and artifacts from HYPE Center members.
+Hear directly from young people whose experiences are too often overlooked in San Francisco and beyond; including foster care, incarceration, homelessness, trafficking, and CSEC (commercial sexual exploitation of children).
 Learn how youth navigate systems, build connections and community, raise children and fur babies, get educated, create art, heal and grow.

 Opening night is on Thursday, July 9 starting at 5 p.m.